brct-james/apricate/README.md

 **Secure Routes**
 - `GET: /api/my/account` returns the private user data (includes token)
 - `GET: /api/my/assistants` returns a list of the player's assistants
-- `GET: /api/my/assistants/{uuid}` returns the assistant specified by `uuid`
+- `GET: /api/my/assistants/{id}` returns the assistant specified by `id` (use numeric ID, i.e. for the uuid: `Greenitthe|Assistant-0` call this with 0 e.g. `GET: /api/my/assistants/0`)
 - `GET: /api/my/farms` returns a list of the player's farms
-- `GET: /api/my/farms/{uuid}` returns the farm specified by `uuid`
+- `GET: /api/my/farms/{location-symbol}` returns the farm specified by `location-symbol` (for the uuid: `Greenitthe|Farm-TS-PR-HF` call this with TS-PR-HF e.g. `GET: /api/my/farms/TS-PR-HF`)
 - `GET: /api/my/contracts` returns a list of the player's contracts
-- `GET: /api/my/contracts/{uuid}` returns the contract specified by `uuid`
+- `GET: /api/my/contracts/{id}` returns the contract specified by `id` (use numeric ID, i.e. for the uuid: `Greenitthe|Contract-0` call this with 0 e.g. `GET: /api/my/contracts/0`)
 - `GET: /api/my/warehouses` returns a list of the player's warehouses
-- `GET: /api/my/warehouses/{uuid}` returns the warehouse specified by `uuid`
+- `GET: /api/my/warehouses/{location-symbol}` returns the warehouse specified by `location-symbol` (for the uuid: `Greenitthe|Warehouse-TS-PR-HF` call this with 0 e.g. `GET: /api/my/warehouses/TS-PR-HF`)
 - `GET: /api/my/locations` returns the details for any location with an assistant as well as any owned farms
-- `GET: /api/my/locations/{name}` returns the details of the location specified by `name` IF the location is an owned farm or holds an assistant
+- `GET: /api/my/locations/{location-symbol}` returns the details of the location specified by `location-symbol` IF the location is an owned farm or holds an assistant
 - `GET: /api/my/nearby-locations` returns a list of the names of every nearby location (all locations of every island with atleast one assistant), for navigational purposes
 - `GET: /api/my/plots` returns a list of the player's plots
-- `GET: /api/my/plots/{uuid}` returns the plot specified by `uuid`
+- `GET: /api/my/plots/{plot-id}` returns the plot specified by `plot-id`  (for the uuid: `Greenitthe|Farm-TS-PR-HF|Plot-1` call this with 0 e.g. `GET: /api/my/warehouses/TS-PR-HF_Plot-1`)
-- `PUT: /api/my/plots/{uuid}/clear` returns the plot if successful in attempt to clear plot, no request body expected
+- `PUT: /api/my/plots/{plot-id}/clear` returns the plot if successful in attempt to clear plot, no request body expected
-- `POST: /api/my/plots/{uuid}/plant` returns the updated warehouse and plot data if successful in attempt to plant specified plant in plot, as well as the info on the next growth stage of the plant
+- `POST: /api/my/plots/{plot-id}/plant` returns the updated warehouse and plot data if successful in attempt to plant specified plant in plot, as well as the info on the next growth stage of the plant
 - - **Request Body** Expects `name` of seed, `quantity` of seed, `size` of plant.
 Example:
 ```json
 {